panoply/liquify/packages/specs/readme.md

 # Contributing

 Contributions are welcome.
-If you stumble upon inconsistencies or inaccurate data, all files using by Liquify [Parser](#) and [Language Server](#) exist the within `/data` directories.
-Because Liquify is developed in a monorepo architecture, contributing requires forking from the root.
+If you stumble upon inconsistencies or inaccurate data note that all files used by Liquify [Parser](#) and the [Liquid Language Server](#) exist the within `/data` directories.
+Contributing requires forking from the root of this project as Liquify is built atop of a monorepo workspace.

 Consult the root [readme](#) for more information: